The Nut Job

-The Nut Job is a 2014 computer-animated heist comedy film directed by Peter Lepeniotis, who also wrote the film with Lorne Cameron.
-It stars the voices of Will Arnett, Brendan Fraser, Liam Neeson, Katherine Heigl, Stephen Lang, Jeff Dunham, Gabriel Iglesias, and Sarah Gadon.
+The Nut Job is a 2014 animated comedy film directed by Peter Lepeniotis, who also wrote the film with Lorne Cameron.
+It stars the voices of Will Arnett, Brendan Fraser, Liam Neeson, Katherine Heigl, Stephen Lang, Jeff Dunham, Gabriel Iglesias and Sarah Gadon.
 The film is loosely based on Lepeniotis' 2005 short animated film Surly Squirrel.

 Produced by Gulfstream Pictures, Redrover International and ToonBox Entertainment, it was released in the United States on January 17, 2014, by Open Road Films.
-The film received negative reviews, but grossed $120.9 million worldwide against a production budget of $30 million.

-A sequel titled The Nut Job 2: Nutty by Nature was released on August 11, 2017.
+The film received negative reviews but grossed $120.9 million worldwide.
+A sequel, The Nut Job 2: Nutty by Nature, was released on August 11, 2017.

 Plot

-In October 1959 of the fictional town of Oakton City, a squirrel named Surly and his mute rat partner Buddy reside in Liberty Park where their thieving reputation has made them outcasts.
-A group of urban animals led by Raccoon and his cardinal assistant are running low on food for winter.
-Compassionate squirrel, Andie, and glory hogging squirrel, Grayson, compete with Surly and Buddy to scavenge from a nut cart run by Lucky and Fingers who are casing a bank.
-The squirrels' efforts inadvertently end with the cart's propane tank exploding in the park after its cord was bitten by Fingers' pug Precious.
-The runaway cart ends up destroying the animals' food supply, resulting in Surly's banishment from the park.
+In October 1959, in the fictional town of Oakton City, a squirrel named Surly and his mute rat partner Buddy reside in Liberty Park where their thieving reputation has made them outcasts from a group of urban animals led by Raccoon and his assistant Cardinal, who are currently running low on food for winter.
+To solve this, squirrels Andie and Grayson are assigned to scavenge from a nut cart run by two men named Lucky and Fingers, who are casing a bank.
+Andie and Grayson run into Surly and Buddy, who are also trying to rob the cart, and their scuffle inadvertently ends with the cart's propane tank exploding in the park and destroying the animals' food supply, resulting in Surly's banishment from the park.

 In the city, Surly and Buddy find Maury's Nut Shop.
-Adjacent to the bank, it is a criminal hideout used by Lucky, Fingers, their boss who was recently released from jail Percy "King" Dimpleweed, and Knuckles, who plan to break through the wall and replace the bank's cash with nuts.
-King's girlfriend Lana believes that King has gone straight after his release from prison and the nut store is legitimate.
+Adjacent to the bank, it is a criminal hideout used by Lucky, Fingers, their boss, Percy "King" Dimpleweed, who was recently released from jail, and his assistant Knuckles.
+They plan to break through the wall and replace the bank's cash with nuts, though King's girlfriend Lana believes that King has gone straight after his release from prison and the nut store is legitimate.
+Meanwhile, Surly and Buddy plan to rob the nut shop.